donaladams/josephus/README.md

 * `k` - the step size. k>=1.
 * `i` - the starting position.
 This is zero-indexed and optional, defaulting to 0.
 0<=i<n

+If the parameters are valid, the original zero-indexed position of the survivor is printed to stdout.
+Otherwise, usage and error messages will be displayed.

 It can be run as follows:

 ```sh
 sbt run n k i
 ```

+The `i` parameter is optional and if omitted, will default to 0.

 Here is a concrete example, where the circle has ten people, the step size is three and the starting is two: